clrko/clrko.github.io/_posts/2020-11-13-react_admin.md

 );
 ```

-You need now to update the fields with more appropriate one.
+You now need to update the fields with more appropriate ones.
 You also have the possibility to [customize them](https://marmelab.com/react-admin/Theming.html).

 ```js
 import React from 'react'